Tangjiahui26/DataAnalysisWithR/hw08/README.md

     })
 ```

-I found some questions similar on stackoverflow, and changed my codes as follow. `plotOutput()` also changed into `ggvisOutput`
+I found some similar questionson stackoverflow, and changed my codes as follows. `plotOutput()` also changed into `ggvisOutput`

 ```R
 reactive({